A longtime leader in healthcare improvement, we’re developing new ways to revolutionize the industry.

 Given the stark economic conditions and the emergence of disruptive market forces vying for physician practices, there are several steps health systems can take as they evaluate alignment options with independent physicians:

 Healthcare disruptors – often with access to capital – are eager to expand their presence or enter new markets.
 The changing market dynamics, accelerated by COVID-19, have providers in need of a model that aligns specialists and hospitals to improve patient outcomes and revenue through team-based, coordinated, high-value specialty care.
-To help providers navigate these important strategies, Premier is launching an Integrated Specialty Care Network, developed in partnership with Mike Schweitzer.
+To help providers navigate these important strategies, Premier launched an Integrated Specialty Care Network, developed in partnership with Mike Schweitzer.

 See how we can help you; contact us to meet with one of Premier’s value-based care experts.